-ARTICLE 14.
+ARTICLE 18.
 HEALTH AND WELFARE BENEFITS

-The County will fund, provide, and maintain insured medical and dental benefits and life insurance coverage for all regular full-time and regular part-time employees and it will maintain and contribute to a reserve fund to self-insure against unanticipated increases in the cost of medical benefits.
-Through payroll deduction, employees will make contributions in the amounts listed in the appendix based on their plan choices.
-Employee contributions will be applied first to pay the costs of providing benefits.
+The County will fund, provide, and maintain insured medical and dental benefits and life insurance coverage for all regular full-time and regular part-time employees, and it will maintain and contribute to a reserve fund to self-insure against unanticipated increases in the cost of medical benefits.
+Through payroll deduction, employees will make contributions based on their plan choices.
+Employee contributions will be used to pay claims first.